jfhbrook/public/attic/PSeudo/README.md

 A PowerShell module that executes commands with Administrator privileges in Windows 10 with output showing inside the host session, "like sudo".

+## DEPRECATION NOTICE

+PSeudo is DEPRECATED in favor of [gsudo](https://github.com/gerardog/gsudo).
+It should still work, but gsudo is a lot more robust and is what I'm using in practice!

 ## Installing PSeudo

 This module is available on the